 Since the proposed bridge alignment spans extensive shallows, FHWA has determined it is necessary to dredge an access channel for tugboats and barges to utilize during construction of the approach spans.
-These vessels would be used for the installation of cofferdams, pile driving, the construction of pile caps and bridge piers, and the erection of bridge decks and other superstructure components.
+These vessels will be used for pile driving, the construction of pile caps and bridge piers, and the erection of bridge decks and other superstructure components.

-As shown in Figure 5, dredging would be conducted in three stages between August 1 and November 1 over a 4-year period.
+As shown in Figure 3, dredging would be conducted in two stages between August 1 and November 1 over a 2-year period.
 An environmental bucket dredge will be used with no barge overflow allowed.
-The purpose of the first two dredging stages (Years 1 and 2) would be to provide access for bridge construction, while the final dredging stage (Year 4) would provide access for demolition of portions of the existing bridge allowing for completion of the remaining portions of the new structure.
+The purpose of the first dredging stage (2013) would be to provide access for bridge construction along both approaches and to the north of the existing Tappan Zee Bridge, while the second dredging stage (2014) would provide access for demolition of portions of the existing bridge, allowing for completion of the remaining portions of the new structure.

-Based on an analysis of the types, number, size and operation of vessels that would operate in the access channel during construction, it was determined that a clear draft of at least 3.6 m (12 feet) would be required within the access channel.
-To avoid the potential for grounding of vessels, an additional two feet would be added to provide a working channel depth of 4.3 m (14 feet) at the lowest observed water level, which occurs during the Spring Neap Tide.
-The lowest observed water level is referred to as Mean Low Low Water (MLLW).
+Based on an analysis of the types, number, size and operation of vessels that would operate in the access channel during construction, it was determined that a clear draft of at least 3.4 m (11 feet)

+would be required within the access channel at the lowest observed water level, which occurs during the Spring Neap Tide.
+The lowest observed water level is referred to as Mean Lower Low Water (MLLW).

-Table 1 shows the amount of material to be dredged during each stage for the two bridge design options.
-For either design option, the channel width would measure approximately 145 to 161 m (475 to 530 feet), and it would extend approximately 2,133 m (7,000 feet) from the Rockland County side into deeper waters and 610 m (2,000) feet from the Tarrytown access trestle into deeper waters.
-Because the long span alternative would occupy a wider footprint, a slightly larger area must be dredged for that alternative.
-It is estimated that approximately 1.28 and 1.33 million cubic meters (1.68 and 1.74 million cubic yards) of sediment would be dredged for the short and long span options, respectively.
+Table 1 shows the amount of material to be dredged during each stage.
+The dredged channel width would measure approximately 150 meters (500 feet) and would extend approximately 2,133 m (7,000 feet) from the Rockland County side into deeper waters and would extend west approximately 610 m (2,000 feet) from the Westchester County side into deeper waters.
+It is estimated that approximately 0.73 million cubic meters (0.95 million cubic yards) of sediment would be removed from the river bottom.